dnhkng/GlaDOS/README.md

 1. Install Python 3.12 from pythons website (https://www.python.org/downloads/release/python-3124/)
-2. (Optional) Install Homebrew before running the `install_mac.sh`.
-If you don't do this, it will install it for you (Not tested).
+2. (Optional) Install (Homebrew)[brew.sh] before running the `install_mac.sh`.
+If you don't do this, it will install it for you (Not tested) If you can test this then please create an issue or ping me (`@_Ghostboo__#2590`) in the discord server.
-3. `git clone` this repository using `git clone https://github.com/Ghostboo-124/GlaDOS.git`
+3. Clone this repository using `git clone https://github.com/Ghostboo-124/GlaDOS.git` from the terminal in the directory that you want it to be in
 4. Run `git switch macOS` to get to the macOS branch of my tree
 5. Run the `install_mac.sh`.
-If you do not have Python installed, then you will run into an error.
+If you do not have Python or Homebrew installed, then you will run into an error.
 6. Once this finishes run the `start_mac.sh` to start GLaDOS

 ## Regular installation